Salem numbers and commensurability classes of arithmetic hyperbolic manifolds: Introduction

+An important ingredient at the heart of the realization of $\lambda$ in these arithmetic lattices is a Hasse principle result of Bayer-Fluckiger \cite{Bayer-Fluckinger} that gives criteria for the existence of isometries with prescribed eigenvalues in a quadratic space in terms of the local behavior of both the characteristic polynomial and the quadratic form.
+We interpret these results in our setting to state a finite set of necessary and sufficient conditions for the realization of $\lambda$ in \Cref{thm conditions}.
+As a corollary we obtain a description of the elements in $\Q\mathcal{L}(\Gamma)$.
+To distinguish between commensurability classes of these arithmetic lattices, we use Maclachlan's parametrization of commensurability classes of arithmetic lattices of simplest type in $\Isom(\H^n)$ in terms of the local behavior of the Hasse invariants of the defining quadratic forms \cite{Mac11}.

+The idea of the argument is to use Class Field Theory to construct an infinite set of prime ideals in $k$ that satisfy some explicit splitting behavior in certain field extensions of $k$, and then use distinct finite subsets to construct infinitely many arithmetic lattices defined from quadratic forms over $k$ with arithmetic data determined by the finite set of prime ideals.
+The prescribed local behavior is specifically chosen with two goals in mind: to guarantee the realization of $\lambda$ by these arithmetic lattices and to guarantee pairwise incommensurability between lattices constructed from distinct subsets of prime ideals.

 The article is organized as follows.
-In \Cref{s:background} we present the necessary background material on quadratic forms, quaternion algebras, hyperbolic isometries, and arithmetic lattices.
-This includes a summary of results of Maclachlan on parameterizing commensurability classes of arithmetic lattices of simplest type in $\Isom(\H^n)$ via quaternion algebras.
-In \Cref{s:realizing} we gather results of Bayer-Fluckiger giving necessary and sufficient conditions for quadratic spaces to admit an isometry with a given characteristic polynomial.
-The proof of the Main Theorem comes together in \Cref{s:infcommclasses}.
+In \Cref{s:background} we present the necessary background material on quadratic forms, quaternion algebras, loxodromic isometries, and arithmetic lattices.
+We also recall Maclachlan's parametrization and state an easy consequence particularly suited for our purposes.
+In \Cref{s:realizing} we gather the criteria given by Bayer-Fluckiger which will be necessary in our case.
+In \Cref{sec:criteria} we give in \Cref{thm conditions} an explicit set of finite conditions on a commensurability class of arithmetic lattices of simplest type in $\Isom(\H^n)$ to realize a Salem number $\lambda$.
+Finally, we prove \Cref{main theorem} in \Cref{s:infcommclasses}.